hpc-carpentry/hpc-carpentry.github.io/_posts/2018/10/2018-10-24-ec-elections.md

 ---
 layout: page
 authors: ["2018 Executive Council"]
-teaser: ""
+teaser: "Nomitations now open for community-elected Executive Council positions."
 title: "Announcing 2019 Executive Council Elections"
 date: 2018-10-24
 time: "09:00:00"
 tags: ["Executive Council", "Elections", "Governance", "Community"]
 ---

-The Executive Council (EC), which provides  [governance for The Carpentries](http://static.carpentries.org/governance/), is pleased to announce the election process for 2019.
+The Executive Council (EC), which provides  [governance for The Carpentries](http://carpentries.org/governance/), is pleased to announce the election process for 2019.
 If you would like more information on the roles and structure of the EC, please see [this blog post](https://carpentries.org/blog/2018/09/executive-committee-structure/).
-These elections include two different roles, summarized below:
-- Community-elected positions, which are selected by all voting members of the Carpentries community.
-You must be a voting member of the
-Carpentries to self-nominate yourself for a community-elected position.
+These elections are for two community-elected seats, which are selected by all voting members of the Carpentries community.
+You must be a voting member of the Carpentries to self-nominate yourself for a community-elected position.
+The Executive Council is also looking for recommendations to two Council-elected seats.
+Anyone may recommend someone, independent of whether or not that person is a a voting member of The Carpentries.
-- Council-elected positions, which are selected by voting of only the EC.
-Anyone may recommend someone to the EC for a council-elected position, regardless of previous membership in the Carpentries community

 ### What expertise do we need on the Executive Council?
 The Carpentries Executive Council should represent a diversity of experience and viewpoints from across our global community.
 Some of the skills/assets which would be most useful to the EC during this stage of our organization’s growth include: